Destroyerrrocket/doomseeker-unofficial/tools/updateinstaller/README.md

  parsed properly.

- Once the updater has run, it will launch the file specified in the `file_list.xml` file as the "run-after-install" binary.
+ Once the updater has run, it will launch the file specified in the `.xml` file as the "run-after-install" binary.
 In package generator configuration this file is specified using the "main-binary" option.

  "--exec" is an optional argument that may be used to define executable that